vinioo/spotify-clone-php/README.md

 ## Final thoughts
 It was my first PHP big project.
-I learned the most essentials concepts of OOP by partice and it helped me a lot.
+Even if i dont had finished the entire project, i learned the most essentials concepts of OOP by partice and it helped me a lot to work with php on the future.

 ## Special thanks
 A special thanks to [@ReeceKenney](https://github.com/ReeceKenney) for sharing this awesome content and knowledge.